 Your energy bill

-Energy bills are set to rise to around £57 for more than four million households in the UK.
+Energy bills are set to rise in 2018 to around £57 for more than four million households in the UK.
 The rise has come from Ofgem, the regulator for the electrical and downstream natural gas markets saying that it would hike the maximum tariff for vulnerable customers and those on pre-payment meters.
 The safeguard tariff which enforces a cap on prices for eligible homes will increase on the 1st of April.
 Although winter is coming to an end (soon we hope) and the use of heating will be reduced, we all still need our electricity!
 According to figures from Ofgem, a third of UK households have stayed with the same provider for their gas or electric for five years!
 With this in mind, have you thought about how much you’re paying for your energy bill and considered switching energy provider?
 For more information on switching your energy supplier, have a read of our blog here.

 If you think you’re using too much energy, then follow these energy saving tips below.